TBrockster/favourite-language-finder/README.md

 ## Obstacles

 I struggled to test the methods that deal with the GraphQL response, and so I am relying on feature tests, using a live API call to my own GitHub profile, which will change as I continue to use it.
+This also makes it hard to test for edge cases that I cannot find an example GitHub account for (e.g. an account with two languages with the same total bytes).

 I also went back and forth on the decision to map the response to repo objects, which I should have planned more at the beginning.

 ## To Do
  - Fix pending tests

- - Style
- - ???
- - Submit